stillron/devops-learning-roadmap/README.md

 - Connection pooling and high availability

 **Development**
-- Python for APIs and automation
+- Python for APIs, automation, and infrastructure tooling
-- Go for compiled tools and services
+- Advanced testing and code quality practices
-- REST API development and testing
+- REST API development and async programming

 **CI/CD**
 - GitHub Actions for automated testing and deployment